-Editor’s note: The views and opinions expressed below are those of the author and do not necessarily reflect the views of mmachannel.com, its affiliates and sponsors.
+Editor’s note: The views and opinions expressed below are those of the author.

-The sweet science of boxing has been prime, household entertainment for over a century.
+The sweet science of boxing has been prime household entertainment for over a century.
 To this day, it leaves us on the edge of our seats, craving more.
-However, past all the fun and fanfare, there are major safety concerns, as time and brute force have not been kind to its practitioners.
+However, past all the fun and fanfare, there are major safety concerns, as time and brute force have not been kind to their practitioners.

 With the popularity of MMA rising, a lot of boxing fans are turning to MMA as an alternative.
-It is a sport that encompasses all the best elements of boxing and offers much more but far safer than boxing.
+It is a sport that encompasses all the best elements of boxing and offers much more, but is much safer than boxing.
 This may not make sense to some because MMA fighting seems more brutal with kicking and elbow striking.

 This is why I will illustrate surprising reasons why MMA is safer than boxing.